-While bootcamps are fast-paced and offer an expedited route into the job market, they also come with a financial cost.
-Investing in bootcamp can be a difficult decision to make, and that financial commitment is not always feasible for all prospective students.
+While online and in-person coding bootcamps and data science bootcamps are fast-paced and offer an expedited route into the job market, they also come with a financial costs.
+Paying for a coding bootcamp or data science bootcamp can be a difficult decision to make, and that financial commitment is not always feasible for all prospective students.

 Student Line of Credit

-Government student loans are another great option to assist in covering your tuition.
-Lighthouse Labs Web Development Bootcamp is approved for Student Aid in Vancouver and Calgary.
-If you’re a resident of British Columbia or Alberta, you may be eligible for financial assistance.
-For more information or to apply online, you can visit the StudentAid website for British Columbia or Alberta.
+Government student loans are another great option to assist in covering your school tuition.
+Lighthouse Labs coding bootcamp and data science bootcamps are approved for Student Aid in Vancouver, Victoria, and Calgary.
+If you’re a resident of British Columbia or Alberta, you may be eligible for a student loan.
+For more information on this payment plan or to apply for a loan online, you can visit the student loans websites for British Columbia or Alberta.

 Caisse Desjardins des Technologies de l'information